cybercypherdev/E-commerce-Sales-Analysis-Hackathon/README.md

   * Age: Used median (47)
   * Shipping Status: Used mode ("In Transit")
 - Verified data integrity after cleaning
+- Then final cleaned data was then saved as cleaned_data.csv

 ### Database Setup
 - Created SQLite database for efficient querying